 CA 19.9 is a glycoprotein with a large molecular weight that may be released into the bloodstream.
 The diagnosis of stomach, colorectal, and pancreatic cancers is done using this marker.
 Similar to CEA, it is not restricted to a certain histological type of cancer or organ of origin.
 Compared to CEA, CA 19.9 is less sensitive [25].
-The tests of CA 19.9 and CEA combined may improve diagnostic sensitivity in the diagnosis of colorectal cancer.
+The tests of CA 19.9 and CEA combined may improve sensitivity diagnostic in diagnosis colorectal of cancer.
 Furthermore, the assessment of the disease's stage and survival rate uses the measurement of both markers as a postoperative prognostic factor.
 The greater the disease stage, the higher the CA 19.9 concentration and sensitivity; however, they are not correlated with the location of the tumor or the number of positive lymph nodes [26].